edmundpf/nuxt_express_jwt_crud/README.md

 	* Navigate to `http://localhost:4000/secret_key/insert?key=YOUR_KEY_HERE` in your browser to save your key
 		* Your key is set, remember this key
 * Admin setup
-	* To add an admin user that will be needed to use the web app/visit the API endpoints, navigate to `http://localhost:4000/signup?username=YOUR_USERNAME&password=YOUR_PASSWORD&secret_key=YOUR_SECRET_KEY`
+	* To add an admin user that will be needed to use the web app and visit the API endpoints, navigate to `http://localhost:4000/signup?username=YOUR_USERNAME&password=YOUR_PASSWORD&secret_key=YOUR_SECRET_KEY`
 	* Your admin user is added.